waldronmatt/groundwork/packages/lit-override/README.md

 }
 ```

-Alternatively, you can use the `onConnectedCallback` callback function if performance is a concern with emitting an event on `connectedCallback`:
+Alternatively, you can use the `onConnectedCallback` callback function if performance is a concern with emitting an event on the `connectedCallback` lifecycle method:

 `host-app.ts`